I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Originally released: 1982, Metal Blade Records

 Multi-artist compilation albums were a staple of the early '80s underground metal scene.
-Whenever you rooted through the import-metal bins at your local record store, you were bound to come across at least one of these low-budget collections of mysterious, unknown bands, which were usually wrapped in eye-catching sleeves festooned with skulls and grim reapers and had catchy titles like Speed Metal Hell, U.S. Metal, Metal for Muthas, California Metal, or Hot Metal Summer.
-Nearly every record label that catered to heavy music released at least one "comp" LP, but without a doubt, the Big Kahuna of the craze was Metal Massacre, founded by Californian metal fanatic and fanzine columnist Brian Slagel.
-Comprised of tracks collected from a variety of unsigned L.A. area metal acts, the first Metal Massacre LP, released in 1982, is especially notable for two reasons: it served as the launch pad for Slagel's now legendary Metal Blade Records label, which is still in existence to this day; and it also happens to include the first-ever appearance on a "real" album by a then-unknown garage band called...
+Whenever you rooted through the import-metal bins at your local record store, you were bound to come across at least one of these low-budget collections of mysterious, unknown bands, wrapped in eye-catching sleeves festooned with skulls and grim reapers, with titles like Speed Metal Hell, U.S. Metal, Metal for Muthas, California Metal, or Hot Metal Summer.
+Nearly every record label that catered to heavy music released at least one "comp" LP, but without a doubt, the Big Kahuna of the craze was the Metal Massacre series, founded by L.A. based record store clerk, metal fanatic and fanzine columnist Brian Slagel.
+The first Metal Massacre LP, released in 1982, is particularly notable for two reasons: it served as the launch pad for Slagel's Metal Blade Records label, which is still in operation to this day; and it also happens to include the first-ever appearance on a "real" album by a then-unknown garage band called...
 Metallica.
-Gee, I wonder whatever happened to those guys?
+Gee, whatever happened to those guys?

 Black N Blue, "Chains Around Heaven"

-The first Metal Massacre is available with several different track listings, depending on which pressing of the album you have.
-If you bought one of the original first-press LPs in 1982, the album opens with "Cold Day In Hell" by L.A. shred metallers Steeler.
-By the time Metal Blade had sold the initial pressing of 5,000 copies, however, Steeler had gotten a major label deal and they requested that they be removed from future editions.
-Their opening slot was filled by Black N' Blue's "Chains Around Heaven."
-"Tell The World" by future hair metal titans Ratt was featured on the first and second pressings of MM, but was eventually pulled from subsequent editions for the same reason.
+The track listing of Metal Massacre Vol. I varies depending on which pressing of the album you own.
+If you bought one of the original first-press LPs in 1982, the album opened with "Cold Day In Hell" by L.A. shred metallers Steeler.
+By the time Metal Blade was preparing a second pressing, Steeler had gotten a major label deal and requested that they be removed from future editions.
+Their slot was filled by Black N' Blue's "Chains Around Heaven."
+An early version of "Tell The World" by future hair metal titans Ratt was on the first and second pressings of MM I, but was eventually pulled from subsequent editions for the same reason.

 Additionally, Metallica's name was misspelled as "Mettallica" (with two "T's") on the back cover of the first printing.
 According to Metallica biographer Mick Wall (in his book Enter Night), Lars Ulrich was on the phone to Brian Slagel within 30 seconds of seeing the misprint, tearing him a new one!
 Naturally, copies with this error are rare, pricey collectors' items today.